nodejs/node/doc/api/tls.markdown

 #### cleartextStream.getPeerCertificate()

-Returns an object representing the peer's certicicate.
+Returns an object representing the peer's certificate.
 The returned object has some properties corresponding to the field of the certificate.

 Example: